csachs/microwebdav/README.md

 # microwebdav

-A v ery tiny, basic WebDAV server, written in Go.
+A very tiny, basic WebDAV server, written in Go.
 Mostly gluing together a few libraries in a few lines.

 **Warning**: This is code quickly written while not being very familiar with Go yet ... use at your own risk.
 In particular, take security into consideration when running this on a publicly accessible IP address.
 I do not know how secure this code, or the libraries used, are.